thejoshwolfe/consoline/readme.md

 Using consoline as a Library
 ----------------------

-You can use some of this functionality as a library.
+You can use some of this functionality as a library (untested).
 See consoline.h and `make libconsoline.so`.